 A WWII coastal defense shore patrol headquarters and base camp for HQ and HQ Train, and Medical Detachment, 104th Cavalry Regiment (Mechanized).
 The headquarters command post of the Oregon Sub-Sector, Northern Sector, Western Defense Command was also located in the city.

 (1812 - 1814), Keizer

 A Pacific Fur Company post built by William Wallace and J.C.
 Halsey as an outpost of Fort Astoria.
 Sold to the North West Co. in 1813 with the other American assets in the region and renamed Wallace House.
 Site probably located in River's Edge Park on the south edge of town.

 (1813), near Newberg

 (Champoeg State Heritage Area)

 (1813 - 1861 ?), near Donald

-Originally Willamette Post of the North West Company, a two-room log cabin.
+Originally Willamette Post of the North West Company, a two-room log cabin trading post.
 Also known as Fort Kalapuya.
-Taken over by the Hudson's Bay Co. in 1830 and enlarged and renamed.
+Taken over by the Hudson's Bay Co. in 1821, then enlarged and renamed in 1830.
 Also spelled Champooick.
-A fire and a flood in 1861 destroyed the post and nearby settlement.
-The Champoeg State Heritage Area was the site of the original settlement and the HBC's granary operation.
-The history of the HBC post is presented at the museum.
+A fire and a flood in 1861 destroyed the post and the nearby settlement at French Prairie (two miles away).
+The present-day Champoeg State Heritage Area encompasses the site of the original French Prairie settlement (1850's) and the HBC's granary operation (1841) for the district.
+The history of the HBC post is presented at the park's museum.
 Friends of Historic Champoeg.